-On June 16, 2014, two residents of the neighborhood in which the Project is located filed a timely appeal of the County staff action to approve the Project.
-The appeal application cites multiple concerns, which are summarized by the following material issues, which includes Staff's response:
+On February 25, 2016, two residents of the neighborhood in which the TUP Project is located filed a timely appeal of the County staff action to approve the TUP Project.
+The appeal application cites seven specific concerns, which are summarized by the two following material issues.
+Staff's response is also included: